strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 ### Limit max depth and complexity

-A malicious user could send a query with a very high depth, which could your server to stop responding or crash.
+A malicious user could send a query with a very high depth, which could overload your server.
 Therefore, a depth limit can be set to limit the maximum number of nested fields that can be queried in a single request.

 Depending on your use case, such as during testing and development, you can set the `depthLimit` option to a higher value.